MaRS Discovery District: West Tower

-West Tower (formerly known as Phase 2), designed by Bregman + Hamann Architects, constitutes a 780000 sqft addition to the MaRS centre in the form of a 20-story tower on the complex’s west wing.
+West Tower (formerly known as Phase 2), designed by Bregman + Hamann Architects, constitutes a 780000 sqft addition to the MaRS centre in the form of a 20-story tower on the complex's west wing.
 The tower was developed by Alexandria Real Estate Equities.
 Construction began in late 2007, and was scheduled to be completed in spring 2010.
 In November 2008, Phase 2 construction was put on hold due to the economic downturn.
 Construction resumed in July 2011, with a target completion date of Fall 2013.

 In 2011, construction of Phase 2 restarted.
 Phase 2 construction was expected to be completed in September 2013.
 Phase 2 of the project was facing criticism because the Government of Ontario provided a bailout for the organization which is facing difficulty leasing the floors.
 The Ontario Progressive Conservative Party was calling for a full accounting of MaRS Phase 2.
 By November 2016, 93% of the building had been leased, with the rest in negotiation.

 In 2016, IBM announced plans to join the finTech hub at MaRS.
 The hub has financial services companies, including CIBC, Manulife and Moneris.

+Construction photos

 Supporters

-MaRS is supported, in part, by professional service organizations which offer their expertise at no cost through education and training, and advisory hours.
+MaRS is supported, in part, by professional service organizations that offer their expertise at no cost through education and training, and advisory hours.

-The current list of organizations include:
+Funding

+Current and recent individual and organizational funders include:

 Criticism

 In April 2010, criticism of the $471,874 salary collected by MaRS CEO Ilse Treurnicht in 2008 was raised.
-It also criticized Liberal government-led funding, lack of accountability and rigor in measuring results, claims of public-private partnerships and the absence of visible minorities among MaRS's team of advisors.
+It also criticized Liberal government-led funding, lack of accountability and rigor in measuring results, claims of public–private partnerships and the absence of visible minorities among MaRS's team of advisors.